oercompbiomed/Seili-2019/setup.md

 The course is based on the Jupyter Notebook, a web-based framework for developing and presenting code-based projects (take a look at https://youtu.be/HW29067qVWk og https://youtu.be/2eCHD6f_phE for introductions to Jupyter Notebooks).

 Throughout the course you will work with notebooks that contain various material and programming tasks.
 We recommend that you _make a copy of our notebooks before you are editing them_.
-For the your own version of the notebook you might adopt the naming convention my_[name_of_notebook].ipynb.
-When running your notebook, remember to change the kernel to SEILI.
+For your own version of the notebook you might adopt the naming convention `my_[name_of_notebook].ipynb`.
+When running your notebook, remember to change the kernel to `SEILI`.